ChatGPT App vs Custom GPT: What Is the Difference? (April 2026)

 That’s the full scope.
 Custom GPTs can’t render UI.
 They can’t display a chart, show a form, or let users click a button.
 Every interaction is text in, text out.
 API actions can pull in real-time data, but the results come back as text that ChatGPT summarizes into a response.

 Custom GPTs live in the GPT Store and only work inside ChatGPT.
-They’re a great fit for:
+They’re a good fit for:

 - Internal assistants tuned to a company’s documentation or style